strangerstudios/paid-memberships-pro/readme.txt

 * BUG FIX/ENHANCEMENT: Added pmpro_checkout_preheader_before_get_level_at_checkout and pmpro_checkout_preheader_after_get_level_at_checkout action hooks.
 Using pmpro_checkout_preheader_before_get_level_at_checkout to start the session earlier now.
 * BUG FIX/ENHANCEMENT: Removed the "membership_code_id" and "membership_code" as field options for the member shortcode.
 These weren't working and it's unclear what would be meant to ask for a user's discount code since a user could have several orders with or without discount codes.
 Added "membership_description" and "membership_confirmation" instead.
 * BUG FIX/ENHANCEMENT: Filtering the password reset message to make sure the link still works in all cases when we convert emails to HTML.
+* BUG FIX/ENHANCEMENT: Added reCAPTCHA v3 and invisible reCAPTCHA support.
+It is recommended sites using Stripe or Braintree update to the reCAPTCHA v3 option.
+Read more here: https://www.paidmembershipspro.com/pmpro-update-2-0-5/
 * REFACTOR: Now running the pmpro_billing_preheader hook after the jquery.creditCardValidator script is enqueued in preheader/billing.php to match how we do it in preheader/checkout.php.
 (Thanks, Rafe Colton)

 = 2.0.4 - 2019-01-14 =